dcoccim/ignitr-backend/README.md

 # Ignitr Backend

-Ignitr is a personal idea tool built to help you capture, structure, and evolve “sparks”, small ideas that can grow into bigger projects.
+Ignitr is a personal idea tool built to help you capture, structure, and evolve “Sparks”, small ideas that can grow into bigger projects.

 Right now the backend focuses on the **Spark** domain only, implemented end-to-end and thoroughly tested.